Mr-Wood-CS/National-5-Computing-Science-Markdown-Files/docs/SI/index.md

 !!! abstract "Checklist - Implementation (data types and structures)"

-     ` Skills, knowledge and Understanding`
+     ` Skills, Knowledge and Understanding`

      : Describe, exemplify, and implement appropriately the following data types and structures: